karlduino/Music_and_pir/ReadMe.txt

-Arduino code for Seeeduino music shield and PIR sensor (An attempt to have the seeduino music shield triggered by a PIR sensor)
+Arduino code for Seeeduino music shield and PIR sensor (The seeduino music shield is triggered by the PIR sensor)

 Karlduino, March 2012